 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-As an example I’m going to use my Weekend City Break to Belgrade, the capital of Serbia in Eastern Europe.
-I spent 2 days in Belgrade and money wise spent £90.00 there which included my accommodation for 2 nights, meals for 1 and a half days, a taxi to and from the airport and museum entry.
+I’m going to use my Weekend City Break to Belgrade, the capital of Serbia in Eastern Europe as an example.
+I spent 2 days in Belgrade and spent £90.00 there which included my accommodation for 2 nights, meals for 1 and a half days, a taxi to and from the airport and museum entry.
 My flights were £40.00 from London so I spent £130.00 in total on a weekend away exploring a completely new city!
 How good is that!

 Choose dates & a destination based on flight price.

 Skyscanner needs to become your best friend if you want to book budget European flights!

 Of course, you’ll probably have a city in mind that you want to visit along with dates you want to go but you need to remain flexible.
 Head onto Skyscanner, pick your departing airport and type in ‘everywhere’ in the ‘to’ box.
 Then click onto ‘whole month’ in the dates section, pick the month you ideally want to go in and search flights!

 The search results give you an indication of how much it will be to fly into each destination if one of the search results near the top takes your interest (meaning it’s the cheapest) then click on it and have a better look into dates.

 Tip: Be sure to have patience and spend a bit of time looking into different date and destination options.
 If you find a good price, date and destination combo then write down the details so you can look back at all your options later and assess which one is best!